PixarAnimationStudios/OpenUSD-proposals/proposals/PickAPI/README.md

 `pick:visibility` may not be animated.

 In this current proposal, sending geometry to a pick buffer that is not actively imaged is currently out of scope.
 One hypothetical use case would be interactive picking of volumetrics.
 A user might provide a mesh to be used as the pick target for a dense volumetric cloud.
-This proposal doesn't provide a path for including non-imageable geometry in picking because the semantics become somewhat confusing and complicates implementations leveraging rendering pipelines.
+This proposal doesn't provide a path for including non-imageable geometry in picking because the semantics quickly become confusing.
+It also complicates implementations leveraging the rendering pipeline.

 ### Retargeting